OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Distinguishing the Two Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Upon reading a netCDF file, the driver will attempt to read the global *Conventions* attribute.
-If it's value is CF-1.8 (in this exact
+If it's value is *CF-1.8* or higher (in this exact
-format, as specified in the CF convention) then the driver will treat the netCDF file as one that has CF-1.8 geometries contained within
+format, as specified in the CF convention) then the driver will treat the netCDF file as one that has *CF-1.8* geometries contained within
 it.
-If the *Conventions* attribute is not CF-1.8 (or just not present at all), then the file will be treated as following the CF-1.6 convention
+If the *Conventions* attribute is not greater than or equal to CF-1.8 (or just not present at all),
-with geometries stored in WKT.
+then the file will be treated as following the CF-1.6 convention with geometries stored in WKT.

 CF-1.8 Writing Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Writing to a CF-1.8 netCDF dataset poses some limitations.
-Only writing the feature types specified by the CF-1.8 standard (see section `Geometry <#geometry>`__ for more details) are supported.
-Other geometries, such as non-simple curve geometries, are not supported.
+Only writing the feature types specified by the CF-1.8 standard (see section `Geometry <#geometry>`__ for more details) are supported, and measured features are only partially supported.

-Furthermore, multiple layer writing is not yet supported.
-This functionality will be added in a future update.
+Other geometries, such as non-simple curve geometries, are not supported in any way.

 Finally, writing a very large CF-1.8 dataset may incur a lot of unneccessary I/O, slowing down the creation process.
 This is largely part in due to dimension resizing for netCDF-3 files.
-In the future, this will be amelioriated by providing an option to take advantage of multiple infinite dimension support within NC4 (though writing such a file in NC4, may reduce read performance).
 Generally, the performance penalty from dimension resizing is greatly reduced by `specifying a larger- but still reasonable- buffer size <#layer-creation-options>`__.

 CF-1.6/WKT datasets, however, are not limited to these restrictions.